$^3S_1-{}^3D_1$ coupled channel $\Lambda_c N$ interactions: chiral effective field theory vs. lattice QCD: conclusion

 \section{conclusion}

-The $\Lambda_c N$ $^3S_1-{}^3D_1$ interactions are studied in leading order covariant ChEFT and next-to-leading order non-relativistic ChEFT.
-The low-energy constants are determined in two different strategies by fitting to the HAL QCD lattice data, i.e. (a) by only fitting to the $\Lambda_c N$ $^3S_1$ partial wave phase shifts, (b) by a combined fit to the phase shifts of $^3S_1$, $^3D_1$ and inelasticty $\eta_1$.
-It is shown that for the first strategy, the predicted $\Lambda_c N$ $^3D_1$ phase shifts from the covariant ChEFT are consistent with the low-energy lattice QCD data by using lattice QCD $M_{Y_c}$, $M_N$ and retaining the $SD$ coupling in the contact potentials, while for the second strategy, one obtains results similar to those of the first strategy in the covariant ChEFT.
+The $\Lambda_c N$ $^3S_1-{}^3D_1$ interactions were studied in leading order covariant ChEFT and next-to-leading order non-relativistic ChEFT.
+The low-energy constants were determined in two different strategies by fitting to the HAL QCD lattice data, i.e. (a) by only fitting to the $\Lambda_c N$ $^3S_1$ partial wave phase shifts, (b) by a combined fit to the phase shifts of $^3S_1$, $^3D_1$ and inelasticty $\eta_1$.
+It was shown that for the first strategy, the predicted $\Lambda_c N$ $^3D_1$ phase shifts from the covariant ChEFT were consistent with the low-energy lattice QCD data by using lattice QCD $M_{Y_c}$, $M_N$ and retaining the $SD$ coupling in the contact potentials, while for the second strategy, one obtained results similar to those of the first strategy in the covariant ChEFT.
 However, the non-relativistic ChEFT predicts an attractive $\Lambda_c N$ $^3D_1$ interaction in both cases, which is inconsistent with the low-energy lattice QCD data.
-In addition, we found that the extrapolated $\Lambda_cN$ $^3S_1$ phase shifts in the physical region are very sensitive to the fitting strategies and the theoretical approaches used.
-The covariant ChEFT predicts a repulsive/attractive $^3S_1$ interaction depending on the fitting strategy (a)/(b), while the non-relativistic ChEFT predicts the opposite.
+In addition, we found that the extrapolated $\Lambda_cN$ $^3S_1$ phase shifts in the physical region were very sensitive to the fitting strategies and the theoretical approaches used.
+The covariant ChEFT predicts a repulsive/attractive $^3S_1$ interaction depending on the fitting strategy (a)/(b), while the non-relativistic ChEFT predicts the opposite, which also depends on the energy region fitted.
 These results indicate that more refined lattice QCD data are needed to reach a firm conclusion about the $\Lambda_c N$ $^3S_1-{}^3D_1$ interactions.

+It is necessary to point out that there are ongoing discussions on the validity of the HAL QCD method~\cite{Iritani:2017rlk,Beane:2017edf,Iritani:2018vfn}.
+In our present work, we have of course assumed that the method is valid and the $^3D_1$ phase shifts and particularly the inelasticity are correctly extracted with the precision claimed in Ref.~\cite{Miyamoto:2019mfk}.
+Hopefully, the present study can motivate a closer look at the $\Lambda_c N$ interaction in the $^3S_1$-$^3D_1$ coupled channel.